 The credits and incentives team includes individuals with federal, state and employment tax experience who will help you:

 - Identify eligible claims.

 - File timely claims.

-The RSM WOTC program offers a real solution for businesses looking for an efficient, effective and confidential process to ensure that your business is taking full advantage of the credits that are available to you.
+The WOTC program offers a real solution for businesses looking for an efficient, effective and confidential process to ensure that your business is taking full advantage of the credits that are available to you.
 For more information on whether this program may be right for you, please contact us.